by Antero Alli

 Courtesy of Polish Cultural Institute, New York

-What other groups or individuals are active in paratheatre?
+What groups or individuals are active in paratheatre?

 Currently, there are numerous offshoots and hybrids of Grotowski-informed work (those who have worked personally with Grotowski and Thomas Richards) and Grotowski-inspired work by groups and individuals all over the world.
-In the U.S.A., I personally know of seven other individuals and their groups fully commited to paratheatre and paratheatre-related projects.
-Please feel free to contact any one of them for further information:
+Listed below are groups and their directors fully commited to paratheatre and paratheatre-related projects in the U.S.A.:

 Matt Mitler; director, Theatre Dzieci (NYC)